-Family Learning sessions take place in our demountable classrooms or 'bungalows' led by Mrs. Preece.
+Family Learning sessions take place in our demountable classrooms or 'bungalows'.
 Parents are invited into school for a programme of sessions focusing on supporting and engaging their children in all aspects of literacy and numeracy.

 Watch out for our Parent Cafes that sometimes take place during the school week.
 You are very welcome to come into school for a cup of tea or coffee and to speak to staff if you so wish.